Friday, December 22, 2017

 Stuff I wish I had known in Junior high science class.

-1. Fermi’s Paradox: Scientists estimate that there are 100 billion planets in the Milky Way.
-Not the universe – just our ‘neighborhood,’ our galaxy.
-Many of them are older than earth.
-If life can come into existence spontaneously it potentially could have done so 100 billion times, creating hundreds of thousands, if not millions, of intelligent systems long before Earth even sent out its first man-made radio wave.
+If life can come into existence spontaneously it potentially could have done so 40 billion times, creating hundreds of thousands, if not millions, of intelligent races long before Earth even sent out its first man-made radio wave.
 By now, those other intelligent systems should have invented long range space travel.
 Wouldn’t their explorations have focused on all the signals coming from Earth?
 So the question propounded by rocket scientist Fermi was, Where is everybody?
 Space around earth should be a celestial traffic jam of UFOs every night.

 3. Amino acids have a ‘twist,’ referred to as being “right-handed” or “left-handed.”
 The fewer than 20 amino acids created by Miller-Urey were equally divided between “right-handed” and “left-handed.”
-But amino acids that make up living things are all left-handed.
+But the amino acids that make up living things are all left-handed.

 5. Amino acids are not life.
 They are the building blocks of polypeptides.
 The total number of polypeptide combinations from 20 amino acids is 20 to the 146th power, (a 20 followed by 146 zeroes) yet only 50 of those combinations are the correct ones for life.
+The amino acid combinations Miller-Urey came up with didn't evolve into polypeptides.
+In fact, they had to be removed from the 'primordial soup' to prevent them from breaking down again.

 7. The right 250 proteins are not life, either.
 They are simply the building blocks used by the intelligent instructions within a living cell to create the DNA and structure to create a new cell.